ebarkie/netaggr/README.md

       - If the next network falls within the current network, then delete the next network
 3. Aggregate adjacent networks to form larger networks
    - Iterate the network list from the first network to the second-to-last network
+      - If
-      - If the next network decremented by one falls within the current network, and the masks/prefix lengths are equal
+         - The next network decremented by one falls withint he current network, and
+         - The masks/prefix lengths are equal, and
+         - The network prefix decremented by one does not change the network address
             - Decrement the prefix length of the current network by one
             - Delete the next network
             - Decrement the iteration index by one

 ## Usage